-Over the course of two decades, it seems that razors have added and added to their row of blades, with some razors now featuring as many as an impressive 6 blades.
+Over two decades, it seems that razors have added and added to their row of blades, with some razors now featuring as many as an impressive 6 blades.
 But are more blades, always better?
 In this blog article, we’ll find out…

 An expired patent and the story of the 6-blade shaver

-So the question then is how we ever ended up with razors featuring 4, 5 or ever 6 separate blades?
+So the question then is how we ever ended up with razors featuring 4, 5, or even 6 separate blades?
 Well, oddly enough, the answer lies in a patent that expired.

 For some, this worked just fine – better.
 In the case of men, the first blade in a three-blade razor ‘hooks’ the hair follicle, slightly lifting it so it can be cut close to the skin.
 The third razor then ensures that no hairs have been missed.
 This process is repeated twice when there are 6 blades.
 Yet for women, it has quite the opposite effect of this smooth, silky finish…